 Female dogs will generally go through a heat cycle or estrus every 6 months.
 The heat cycle may last several days or up to three or four weeks.
 She may become short-tempered or anxious during this time.

 On the other hand, female cats come into heat cycles every three to four weeks during certain times of the year.
 They may show signs of nervousness, and exhibit unusual behaviors such as rolling on the floor, furtively hiding, or wanting constant attention.
 They can also become quite vocal.

 When your pet is spayed at Animal Hospital of Tiffin, they will undergo anesthesia with full anesthetic monitoring during the procedure.
 They will be placed into heated recovery and will spend one night in the clinic to ensure exercise restriction, as they may still be groggy after surgery.
 They will go home with pain medications and an e-collar (cone) to prevent them from licking their incision along with instructions for strict exercise restriction for the next 2 weeks.
 They will return to our clinic in 2 weeks for complimentary suture removal and incision inspection before being given the all-clear to return to normal activity.
-If you have any questions or concerns regarding surgery, please give us a call for more information.
+If you have any questions or concerns regarding surgery or would like to schedule surgery, please give us a call for more information.

 Most male dogs and cats are ready and willing to reproduce by the time they are 6 to 12 months old.
 They are able to breed consistently throughout the year or whenever they are exposed to a receptive female.
 Both male dogs and cats are prone to wander in search of romance and may find themselves exposed to fighting with other animals or even greater dangers such as cars.